 The adventure takes place in an inventor’s attic and (“Believe it or not” as we say here) we believe we were there !
 Inventions can be found everywhere, whose use should be found to solve riddles….
 It’s a mess, but after all, with a crazy inventor it’s normal, right?
 Above all, the resolution of each puzzle will trigger sophisticated mechanisms that will amaze you.
 The atmosphere and puzzle aspect has definitely been very well worked out!

-What we didn’t like so much
+What we didn’t like so much in Escape my room

 The weak scenario: